Chai's Conjecture and Fubini properties of dimensional motivic integration: Introduction

 Let $R$ be a henselian discrete valuation ring with quotient field $K$ and perfect residue field $k$.
 Let $G$ be a semi-abelian variety over $K$, i.e., an extension of an abelian $K$-variety by a $K$-torus.
 Then $G$ can be canonically extended to a smooth separated commutative group scheme $\mathcal{G}$ over $R$, the so-called N\'eron $lft$-model of $G$ \cite[10.1.1]{neron}.
 We say that $G$ has semi-abelian reduction if the identity component of the special fiber of $\mathcal{G}$ is a semi-abelian $k$-variety.

 In \cite{chai}, Chai introduced the {\em base change conductor} $c(G)$ of $G$, a positive rational number that measures the defect of semi-abelian reduction of $G$.
 Its precise definition is recalled in Definition \ref{def-chai}.
 The base change conductor vanishes if and only if $G$ has semi-abelian reduction.
 For algebraic tori, this invariant had previously been defined and studied by Chai and Yu \cite{chai-yu}.
 They proved the deep result that the base change conductor of a $K$-torus $T$ is invariant under isogeny.
 Applying an argument from \cite{GG}, they deduced that $c(T)$ equals one half of the Artin conductor of the cocharacter module of $T$.
 For semi-abelian varieties, however, no similar cohomological interpretation is known to hold in general; in fact, the base change conductor is not even invariant under isogeny \cite[\S6.10]{chai}, and many of its properties remain mysterious.
-One of these open questions is the following conjecture, formulated by Chai in \cite[\S8.1]{chai}.

-\begin{conjecture}[Chai] Let $G$ be a semi-abelian $K$-variety which fits into an exact sequence of algebraic $K$-groups with $T$ a $K$-torus and $A$ an abelian $K$-variety.
+One of the main open questions is the following conjecture, formulated by Chai in \cite[\S8.1]{chai}. \begin{conjecture}[Chai] Let $G$ be a semi-abelian $K$-variety which fits into an exact sequence of algebraic $K$-groups with $T$ a $K$-torus and $A$ an abelian $K$-variety.
 Then we have

 \end{conjecture}

 The fundamental difficulty underlying this conjecture is that an exact sequence of semi-abelian varieties does not give rise to an exact sequence of N\'eron $lft$-models, in general.
 Chai proved the conjecture if $k$ is finite, using Fubini's theorem for integrals with respect to the Haar measure on the completion of $K$.
 He also proved the conjecture when $K$ has mixed characteristic, using a different method and applying the property that $c(T)$ only depends on the isogeny class of $T$.
 If $k$ has characteristic zero (more generally, if $G$ obtains semi-abelian reduction after a {\em tame} finite extension of $K$), Chai's conjecture can be proven in an elementary way; see \cite[4.23]{HaNi}.